Stop Telling Me What Asian Girls Should Look Like

 My relatives call me "ABC," or American-born Chinese — there's this stigma that you aren't fully Asian, but at the same time you're not considered American either.

 I feel like I've been the target of so many micro-aggressions growing up.
 It started with the standard ones, but as I got older, that's when the cat calling started.
 Random guys will yell "ni hao" [hello] to me on the street.
-It's so dehumanising, like they're over-sexualising me because of how I look.
+It's so dehumanizing, like they're over-sexualizing me because of how I look.

 I'm Malaysian, Indonesian, and Chinese — but I only just found out about my Indonesian heritage.
 I'm a freelance model, and I've been trying to find an agency for the past few years.
 I feel like a lot of things in the industry have changed, but when it comes to facial features, the beauty standard is still very Euro-centric.
 I haven't seen a lot of Asian models with noses like mine — all of them have noses that are pointy and small.
 When I was younger, I didn't understand my culture.
 Now, I'm so proud of being Asian, but I still have to fight for myself.